By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Although quick and convenient, canned soup can contain monosodium glutamate (commonly known as MSG), a “flavor enhancer” that is notorious for causing reactions such as headaches, nausea, heart palpitations, and more.
 MSG is an excitotoxin that can enter the brain and cause damage to neurons.
 Although it is widely associated with Chinese food, MSG is also frequently found in American fast and processed foods – be sure to carefully examine food labels for its elusive presence – MSG can go by many names; my colleague, Dr. Joe Mercola, provides great tips for keeping MSG out of your food in this Huffington Post article.

 Unfortunately, MSG isn’t likely to be the only unwanted substance lurking in your soup.
 Canned soup is notorious for being extremely high in sodium content.
 And if MSG and sodium aren’t enough to send you running, most soup cans liners on the market also contain the chemical BPA which can leach into the soup.
-BPA has been identified as an estrogen-mimicking hormone disruptor and, although its full range of effects on the human body is unknown, I’ve seen research describing an association between higher levels of BPA and risk of high blood pressure and coronary artery disease (see #20 on my Top Toxins to Avoid list).
+BPA has been identified as an estrogen-mimicking hormone disruptor and, although its full range of effects on the human body is unknown, I’ve seen research describing an association between higher levels of BPA and risk of high blood pressure and coronary artery disease.

-You can easily reduce your exposure to MSG, excess sodium, and BPA if you’re willing to spend a little extra time in your kitchen… Cook up a pot of nourishing, homemade soup with some of these healthy spices next time you want a warm and healthy meal, and freeze some to have handy next time you want a quick bowl.
+You can easily reduce your exposure to MSG, excess sodium, and BPA if you’re willing to spend a little extra time in your kitchen… Cook up a pot of nourishing, homemade soup with some healthy, all-natural spices next time you want a warm and healthy meal, and freeze some to have handy next time you want a quick bowl.
 Here’s a recipe for my Spicy Chicken Soup.

 5. Some Conventionally Grown Fruits: Apples, Strawberries, Grapes, Peaches & Nectarines

 These days, it seems we are inundated with pesticide-loaded foods.
 Thankfully, the Environmental Working Group (EWG) puts out an annual Shopper’s Guide to help consumers reduce their exposure to pesticides.
-Strawberries topped EWG’s 2016 list as having the highest pesticide residue content, followed by apples, then nectarines.
-Peaches, celery and grapes ranked fourth, fifth and sixth, respectively (cherries, spinach, tomatoes, bell peppers and cherry tomatoes also made it into the top ten).
-EWG noted findings of 15 pesticides in a single grape, and 17 different pesticides within one strawberry sampling.
+Strawberries topped EWG’s 2020 list as having the highest pesticide residue content, followed by spinach, kale, and nectarines.
+Apples, grapes, peaches and cherries ranked fifth, sixth, seventh and eighth respectively (pears, tomatoes, celery and potatoes also made the top 12).
+EWG has also noted findings of multiple pesticides in single fruits sampled.

 6. Conventionally Grown Corn